DarkVanityOfLight/REAL/README.md

 ### Benchmarking & Testing

 * `benchmark.py` provides scripts and utilities to run benchmarks, measure runtime, and report formula size changes before and after elimination.
+* `tests` contains several unit tests for the elimination procedure and can be run using `pytest`

 ## Generated Examples
 In combinations with [FASTer](https://tapas.labri.fr/wp/?page_id=23) and [Alchemist](https://github.com/DarkVanityOfLight/alchemist), REAL